 No. To the employer an apprentice is an employee and must be contracted and treated as such.

 Are apprentices entitled to holiday?

 Yes, in line with their employer’s holiday policy.
 Apprentices are subject to the same company policies and procedures as any other staff member, including benefits.

 How long should an apprenticeship last?

-An apprenticeship usually takes between two and four years.
+Some apprenticeships are expected to take longer than 12 months to complete.
 Employers are advised to contract apprentices for the minimum duration recommended for the specific apprenticeship.

 Do I have to employ an apprentice once they’ve completed their apprenticeship?

 No, but employers are encouraged to create apprenticeships with the intention on keeping their apprentice(s) on once they complete.

 This isn’t mandated but is deemed preferable.
 It is advised that an employer’s intentions are made clear to the apprentice throughout so an apprentice can plan their progression accordingly.

 Notifying an apprentice that they will not continue in their role only days or weeks before the apprenticeship ends is poor practice.